Spread betting and contracts for difference

 - shouldn't have been allowed to open their accounts to begin with

-- whether the customer understood the risks of trading in this way
+- whether the customer understood the risks of this sort of trading

-- the other types of investments the customer had previously held
+- other types of investments the customer has held in the past

-We'll also need to consider whether you explained to the customer how contracts for difference trading or spread betting worked, and what the risks involved were.
+We'll also want to know whether you explained to the customer how contracts for difference trading or spread betting worked, and what the risks involved were.

-Risk warnings are often given as part of the terms and conditions of an account, or in a separate document you provide.
-We'll particularly look for warnings about:
+Risk warnings are often given as part of the terms and conditions of an account or in a separate document.
+We'll be looking for warnings about:

 - the leveraged nature of the investments